 Paella MixtaMar 31, 2016Posted by Chef LeaPrint

-Paella is a perfect dish to prepare in the wood fired oven, since one of paella’s most basic and traditional features is that it must be cooked over live fire.
-And as you have probably experienced while using your wfo, the best results require timing, patience and a bit of joie de vivre.
+Paella originated in Valencia, Spain.
+It is a perfect dish to prepare in the wood fired oven, since one of paella’s most basic and traditional features is that it must be cooked over live fire.
+And as you have probably experienced while using your wfo, the best results require timing, patience, and a bit of joie de vivre.
 So don’t feel compelled to follow the recipe like a soldier.
-The sequence of steps is important, but whether you use mussels, clams and fish or shrimp, lobster and scallops (or any other combination of fish, meats or vegetables) is totally up to your taste, your pantry and your own whims.
+The sequence of steps is important, but whether you use mussels, clams and fish or shrimp, lobster, and scallops (or any other combination of fish, meats, or vegetables) is totally up to your taste, your pantry, and your own whims.

 The only absolute is that one must use rice as a base.
 In Spain, the type of rice used is known as bomba.
 It is a short-grained white rice that can absorb a larger amount of liquid than other types of white rice without breaking down into mush, using a ratio of 1 part rice: 3 parts liquid versus many other types.